Easy Oreo Cake Recipe

 And in case you were wondering, you don’t have to scrape out the filling before making the Oreo crumbs.
 Pulse or crush the whole cookies, including the cream in the middle.

-How to Make an Oreo Layer Cake
+How to make Oreo Cake

 Don’t be intimidated by the steps involved in this Oreo cake.
 While there are a few different components, each one is easy.
 If you don’t have a large block of time, bake the cake one day and make the frosting and assemble the next.
 This will be the best cookies-and-cream cake you’ve ever tasted!